Photography Spring 2016

 Do you have 1,000′s of photos?
 Are you running out of space on your computer hard drive?

 Learn how to organize, back up, and archive your digital photos.
 The class will teach you how storage hardware, file formats, metadata and software applications work together to keep your images safe and easy to find.
+Please note that Adobe Photoshop CS6 and Bridge will be the primary software for class examples and we strongly encourage students to take this class in conjunction with Photoshop for Photographers.

 The Art of Photographic Composition